MeltwaterArchive/storyplayer/stories/story-params.md

 ## Defining Story Parameters

-Call `$this->setParams()` in your stories and / or your story templates to set the parameters for your story:
+Call `$st->setParams()` in your stories and / or `$this->setParams()` in your story templates to set the parameters for your story:

 {% highlight php %}
+//
+// example of how to set story parameters from
+// inside a story
+//

 $story->addTestEnvironmentSetup(function(StoryTeller $st) {
 	// build up the list of settings
 	//
 	// these can be overridden from the command-line
-	$this->setParams(array(
+	$st->setParams(array(
 		'platform' => 'vagrant-centos6'
 	));
 });
 {% endhighlight %}

+{% highlight php %}
+//
+// example of how to set story parameters from
+// inside a story template
+//
+class MyTemplate extends StoryTemplate
+{
+	public function testEnvironmentSetup()
+	{
+		// build up the list of settings
+		//
+		// these can be overridden from the story,
+		// and from the command-line
+		$this->setParams(array(
+			'platform' => 'vagrant-centos6'
+		));
+	}
+}
+{% endhighlight %}

-`setParams()` is a method available on stories and story templates, and it takes 1 parameter: an array of named parameters.
+`setParams()` takes 1 parameter: an array of named parameters.

 ## Retrieving Story Parameters